himselfv/tasks-ig/readme.md

 2. If you want to use the browser extension part you might have to sign it somewhere if your browser requires that.

+### How to run this

+1. You need a domain.

+2. Upload the contents (excluding docs and extension) under some URL on your server.

+3. Register new ``application`` in Google API Developer Console and create ``API Key`` and ``OpenID Client`` for it.
+Add your domain as a trusted domain for the ``application``, and your full URL as an allowed origin for that ``OpenID Client``.
+You may restrict ``API Key`` too but it's not required and first try without it.

+4. Rename ``config-example.js`` to ``config.js`` and insert your API key and Client ID there.

+5. Access the URL and press "Authorize with Google".
+(The local storage version should work from step 2).

 ### Attribution
 This project uses free icons from various sources.
 Please see res/readme.txt for attributions.